tortoise/tortoise-orm/docs/contrib/pydantic.rst

             },
             "events": {
                 "title": "Events",
-                "description": "The Tournement this happens in",
+                "description": "The Tournament this happens in",
                 "type": "array",
                 "items": {
                     "$ref": "#/definitions/Event"